wisdark/AORT/README.md

 # All in One Recon Tool

-`A easy-to-use python tool to perform dns recon, subdomain enumeration and much more`
+`An easy-to-use python tool to perform dns recon, subdomain enumeration and much more`

-The purpouse of this tool is helping bug haunters and pentesters during reconnaissance
+The purpouse of this tool is helping bug hunters and pentesters during reconnaissance

 If you want to know more about the tool you can read my own [post](https://d3ext.github.io/aort) in my blog (written in spanish)